Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TSemaphore"

-Re-exports all named exports from the "effect/TSemaphore" module as "TSemaphore".
+Re-exports all named exports from the "effect/TSemaphore" module as `TSemaphore`.

 **Signature**